-Please note that these prices do not include tax or tip.
-Also, children’s prices apply to those 4 to 10 years of age.
+* Please note the Sunday dinner ends at 10 PM.
+Also, these prices do not include tax or tip.
+Lastly, children’s prices apply to those 4 to 10 years of age.

 As for the setting?
 Beautiful.
 The dining room is spacious, with lots of TVs showing sports.
 The various station areas can get crowded, but were found to be very clean and presentable.
 (At least on my recent visit).